Professional Wood Pellet Machines Manufacturer and Supplier in China

 Versatility: The Tcpel wood pellet machine is highly versatile, and will handle whatever raw materials you throw at it.
 Whether you’re looking to produce pellets from tree branches, rice husks, sunflower peanut shells, or even tree stems, this machine will not disappoint you.

 Vertical ring die: Unlike other pellet machines, the Tcpel wood pellet machine comes with a vertical ring die.
 This die design greatly improves heat dissipation, leading to improved performance and an extended lifespan.
 The vertical die design also makes repairs and maintenance easier.

 Wear resistant main shaft: Our machines are designed with a compact, wear-resistant main shaft that will go thousands of hours without the need for repair or replacement.

 Stainless steel dies: The dies on this machine are made out of stainless steel, guaranteeing you up to 1500 hours of service life.
 This results in significant cost savings, since you don’t have to keep replacing the dies.

-Multiple output capacities: There are different Taichang wood pellet machine models with different output capacities, from 1 ton per hour to as much as 8 tons per hour.
+Multiple output capacities: There are different Tcpel wood pellet machine models with different output capacities, from 1 ton per hour to as much as 8 tons per hour.

 High-strength transmission: This machine is also equipped with a heavy duty transmission box with wear-resistant bearings to extend the lifespan of the machine.